 During their second year, residents spend 4 weeks at the Hamilton County Coroner’s Office and Crime Laboratory.
 There, they work side-by-side with board-certified forensic pathologists who direct the residents’ training in all areas of forensic autopsy at their brand-new facility in Blue Ash.

 Residents learn the techniques required for conducting forensic autopsies, the legal implications of post-mortem findings, and the handling of evidentiary and toxicological materials.
-Under the supervision of the faculty, residents participate is in a variety of autopsies not typically encountered in the hospital setting, including homicides, suicides, and accidental deaths, such as drug overdose and motor vehicle collisions.
-In addition, residents learn how to formulate cause of death statements for death certification.
+Under the supervision of the faculty, residents participate in a variety of autopsy cases not typically encountered in the hospital setting, such as homicides, suicides, and accidental deaths, including drug overdoses and motor vehicle collisions.
+Residents also learn how to formulate cause of death statements for death certification.

-In addition to forensic examinations, residents have the opportunity to participate in a variety of activities, such as observing a faculty member testify in court or accompanying a deputy coroner to a scene investigation.
+In addition to forensic autopsy examinations, residents have the opportunity to participate in a variety of educational activities including observing a faculty member testify in criminal court or accompanying a deputy coroner to a scene investigation.